ggandor/leap.nvim/README.md

 actually need to do that.

 - Initiate the search in the forward (`s`) or backward (`S`) direction, or in the other windows (`gs`).
-(Note: You can configure the plugin to merge these cases, using two keys instead, or even just one, if you are OK with the trade-offs.)
+(Note: you can configure the plugin to merge these cases, using two keys instead, or even just one, if you are okay with the trade-offs.)
 - Start typing a 2-character pattern (`{char1}{char2}`).
 - After typing the first character, you see "labels" appearing next to some of